offsoc/onionplan/docs/roadmaps/certificates.md

 As the previous section concluded, the [ACME for Onions][] proposal seems to be the one with better chances to succeed.

-This section gives a roadmap example on how it could be implemented.
+This section gives a roadmap example on how it could be implemented, while a detailed analysis on ACME for Onions is [available in a special appendix](../appendixes/acme.md).

 To ease adoption by Certificate Authorities (CAs), it's worth reducing the complexity for the initial implementation by not requiring the ACME Server to